 Ahead, are 10 formerly “bad” habits, that might just be good for you, and may even may even mean that you’re smarter than you think.

-A 2016 study from the American Academy of Pediatrics followed 1,000 kids from the age of 5 and found that when the kids were 5,7,8, and 11, about one-third of the kids their nails or sucked their thumbs.
+from the American Academy of Pediatrics followed 1,000 kids from the age of 5 and found that when the kids were 5,7,8, and 11, about one-third of the kids their nails or sucked their thumbs.

 Allergy tests performed when the participants were 13 and 32 years old, found that the habitual thumb suckers and nail biters had lower chances of developing allergies.